Alexresh/minecraftInformerMod/README.md

 6) [Note: anti-cheat will notice] Adds an autoclicker (hitting a armor stand or the nearest mob at a specified interval in milliseconds)
 7) Adds a hotkey for change gamemode to spectator and hotkey for change gamemode to spectator(in client)
 8) Automatic game mode change when falling into void in survival mode
+9) ReplaceKey: press it to replace blocks in the creative when hovering over them
+10) toolBreakRestriction: prevents the tool in your hand from breaking
+11) PhantomWarning: if you've been awake long enough, it will alert you to phantoms
+12) Adds item saving like in creative, but more convenient.
+In creative, when you move an item with the mouse, press the "a" button, the item will be saved.
+When you click tab button, all your saved items will be displayed, left click will give you 1 item, right click-64, middle-click will delete the saved item.

 Everything is configured.
 You can reload the config by clicking a button in the option screen